hashicorp/consul/notes/coredns-002.md

 * plugin/dnssec: replaced go-cache with golang-lru in dnssec.
 Also adds a `cache_capacity`. option in dnssec plugin so that the capacity of the LRU cache could be specified in the config file.
-* plugin/logging: allow a response classs to be specified on log on responses matching the name *and* the response class.
+* plugin/logging: allow a response class to be specified on log on responses matching the name *and* the response class.
 For instance only log denials for example.com:

     ~~~ corefile